Chart Color Schemes

 South Lake - Cockburn Central was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-South Lake-Cockburn Central was found to have higher cultural diversity than most local areas, with 20.7% of residents speaking a language other than English at home and 35.2% born overseas.
-Christianity is the predominant religion in South Lake-Cockburn Central, comprising 44.4% of its population.
-Islam is notably overrepresented compared to Greater Perth, making up 2.1% versus 1.6%.
+South Lake-Cockburn Central, surveyed in June-August 2016, had a higher level of cultural diversity than most local markets.
+It reported that 20.7% of its population spoke languages other than English at home and 35.2% were born overseas.
+Christianity was the predominant religion, comprising 44.4% of the population.

 Frequently Asked Questions - Diversity